 CREATE strives to support the missions of our community partners in ways meaningful to the goals of each individual organization.
 This support can take many forms including, but not limited to, advice on accessible technology, subject-matter expertise, and special invitations to a wide variety of events.

-To provide guidance for students and early career researchers in their interactions with the community, we have clear engagement protocols.
 Frequent check-ins and feedback checkpoints help ensure that the voices of the community are authentically represented and provide opportunities for continual improvement.

 Community Partnership guide (PDF) with the benefits of and commitments for community partnerships.